 Unfortunately, in a contradiction often seen in the treatment of ancient Roman animals, many pets were also considered a delicacy and a pet fish or parrot might eventually end up on the table.
 Parrots' tongues were a particular delicacy.

 There's some reflection of that in Italian culture today, particularly in rural regions where animals have to earn their keep.
 When we were looking for a house in Marche, we often came across rabbits, pigeons and even peacocks kept as a good source of protein.

 Photo courtesy of the vRoma project.

-Sirius may have been recognised as the brightest star in the night sky and been viewed by Romans as a second sun, but it was also associated with the unbearable heat of summer days and it was the ancient Romans who first coined the phrase 'dies caniculares', more commonly known now as the 'dog days of summer'.
+Sirius may have been recognised as the brightest star in the night sky and been viewed by Romans as a second sun, but it was also associated with the unbearable heat of summer days and it was the ancient Romans who first coined the phrase 'dies caniculares', more commonly known in current language as the "dog days of summer".